DanielTemesgen/danieltemesgen.github.io/_posts/2020-08-31-creating-an-API-with-AWS.markdown

 This post will describe what an API is, how we can deploy it on AWS, what AWS is, as well as the code behind the infrastructure.

-Already have experience the above?
+Already have experience on the above?
 Feel free to have a look at the [repo][repo-link].
 Have a look at the sample URL below for a look at how it works.
 `https://7z8boxyi92.execute-api.us-east-1.amazonaws.com/prod/stats/?numbers=5&numbers=6`